iiasa/Condor_run_R/README.md

 Try to submit again.
 It might be a transient error.

-If not, you may have recently changed your password and need to store your used credentials again with `condor_store_cred add` (see above).
+If not, you may have recently changed your password and need to store your user credentials again with `condor_store_cred add` (see above).

 ### When transferring the bundle, jobs stay in the running state indefinately